kkinnear/zprint/doc/reference.md

 in that map for specific keys will override the color that they would be given by the `:key-depth-color` vector.

+####  :key-value-options  _nil_

+The value of `:key-value-options` is a map which relates map keys to options maps used to format the values of those map keys.
+This capability, had it been around earlier, would make :key-value-color` unnecessary.
+It would also have made `:key-ignore` unnecessary, as the options map for a specific key could specify a `:max-length` which was very short.
+While it seems simple, this is a particularly powerful formatting capability which can be used to alter the formatting of maps in many interesting ways!

 ####  :key-no-sort  _#{"..."}_

 The value of `:key-no-sort` is either nil or a set of strings which,